Wind Sensor Rev. CSKU: MD0550

-Hot wire anemometers are available in hand-held packages resembling multimeters, and tend to cost about $300 but this is the first small sensor suitable for electronic experiments.
+Hot wire anemometers are available in hand-held packages resembling multimeters, and can cost anywhere from $300 to $1200!
+This is why we are excited to offer the first small, affordable sensor suitable for electronic experiments and integrated applications alike.

 Possible applications include human breath detection, room occupancy detection, HVAC system monitoring, weather stations and many more.

 It has five pins with three signal pins plus power and ground.
 Below is a little chart of the pins functions.
 The latest version of the sensor, with a more accurate op amp, runs fine between four and five volts, but it will not work at higher voltages.
 The Arduino calibration sketch (link below) is premised on a regulated five volt supply, so the sketch won't work accurately at other voltages.

 If higher levels of precision and stability are required, take a look at the Wind Sensor Rev. P.